joesobo/PoleskiPortfolio/src/notes/3. Resources/Nuxt/Nuxt.md

 # `$= dv.current().file.name`

 Nuxt is a framework for Vue, which itself is a framework for Javascript.
-It is an opensources project that aims to make Vue development even easier.
+It is an open source project that aims to make Vue development even easier.

 #### DX Features